getsentry/sentry-native/README.md

   Enables linking with the static MSVC runtime.
 Has no effect if the compiler is not MSVC.

 - `SENTRY_LINK_PTHREAD` (Default: ON):
-  Links to the `pthread` library on unix targets.
+  Links platform threads library like `pthread` on unix targets.

 - `SENTRY_BUILD_FORCE32` (Default: OFF):
   Forces cross-compilation from 64-bit host to 32-bit target.
 Only has an effect on Linux.